Logo

 ///////

 PSA 1: Burning Crushers is pretty much a waste of time.
-Don't waste a blessing slot on Penetrating Flames, Blaze Away outperforms it in nearly every scenario.
+Don't waste a blessing slot on Penetrating Flame, Strength blessings outperform it in nearly every scenario.
 Besides, the Duelling Sword or Combat Blade and Blades of Faith with Uncanny Strike are fully capable of dealing with any armored goons who survive your flammenwerfing.
-You want Everlasting Flames as your utility blessing instead, enjoy never reloading, ever.
+You want Everlasting Flame, Overpressure, or Inspiring Barrage as your second blessing.
+(Unless you are playing Havoc)

 ///////